tl;dr Pitch Deck TemplatesDon't have time to read the guide? You can access our Pitch Templates quickly below.

 The reality?
 Phenomenal pitches aren’t thrown together in a weekend — they are thoughtfully contemplated, tested and refined.

 In this guide, we’ll make a case for why founders should master both The Elevator Pitch and The 1-Minute Pitch before tackling decks.
 We’ll also provide guidelines for constructing narratives, customizing pitch deck templates and communicating with potential investors.
-These are many of the same techniques Founder Institute alumni have used to procure $975M+ in funding.
+These are many of the same techniques Founder Institute alumni have used to procure $1 billion+ in funding.

 Finally, we’ll conclude with some examples of real decks utilized by globally recognized startups.
 After reading this guide, you will know exactly what it takes to create a compelling deck, give a memorable presentation and stand out from the crowd.